FESOM/implicit_filter/readme.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10907365.svg)](https://doi.org/10.5281/zenodo.10907365)

 The Implicit Filter Python Package provides a collection of functions and classes for filtering data using implicit filtering techniques.
-Currently only FESOM files are supported.
+Currently FESOM and now ICON models are supported.

 For optimal performance usage of Nvidia GPU is highly recommended.